Rianto-RNT/rnt-react-development/README.md

     - Refactor code in sign-up component using useState
   - UseEffect in RNT Cloth
     - Refactor code in app.js
     - Refactor code in Shop page
+  - useEffect as ComponentWillUnmount() in collection component

 ## TODO to fix